GoodDollar/GoodWeb3-Mono/README.md

 ### Setup

+### Windows
-We recommend using WSL (Windows Subsystem for Linux) for better compatibility with Yarn Workspaces and symlinks.
+For Windows users, we recommend using WSL (Windows Subsystem for Linux) for better compatibility with Yarn Workspaces and symlinks.

-This avoids common permission issues and path inconsistencies on Windows.
+This avoids common permission issues and path inconsistencies.

 To install WSL (with default Ubuntu):
 ```bash